 It is my conviction that these words are meant to be read and understood in the simplest sense.
 Speaking with God’s authority, Paul is saying that women are not to exercise teaching authority over men.
 In other words, it is men who are charged with authority in the church and the most important component of this authority is to declare the words of God.
 This puts me firmly in the complementarian camp which says that God has created men and women equal in value and dignity and worth, but different, complementary, in function.
 Men have been called to exercise headship in the home and in the church while women are called to different and complementary functions.

 These are just a few examples.
 I could go on and on.
-The point remains… Why would Neo-Reformed women ever think of offering a detailed theological response to Voskamp’s book?
+The point remains… Why would these women EVER think of offering a detailed theological response to Voskamp’s book?
 They’ve been told over and over again that they can’t lead in church, they can’t read Scripture in church, they are more easily deceived, and they should focus on being wives and mommies.

 VanDoodewaar herself says: